oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

 Estimated time: 60 min

-In this section, we will install all the components needed using the OCI Wizards.
+In this section, we will install all the components needed for this workshop.
+Some of these will be provisioned manually and many will be provisioned automatically using a provided Terraform script.

 ### Objectives

-- Create all the components.
+- Create all the cloud components

 ### Prerequisites

-- An OCI Account
+- An OCI Account with sufficient credits where you will perform the lab.
+(Some of the services used in this lab are not part of the *Always Free* program.)
+- Cookies must be enabled in your browser to use the OCI console code editor in this lab

+## Task 1: Prepare to save configuration settings

-- Open a text editor and copy this text.
-This will be the variables that we will use during the lab.
+1. Open a text editor and copy & paste this text into a text file on your local computer.
+These will be the variables that will be used during the lab.

 ````
 <copy>